LucaRota4/The_Minority_Reports/frontend/frontend/README.md

 ## Private Governance

-The flagship feature of Agora is **Private Governance** - a privacy-preserving proposal and voting system that demonstrates the power of FHE in decentralized governance.
+The flagship feature of The Minority Reports is **Private Governance** - a privacy-preserving proposal and voting system that demonstrates the power of FHE in decentralized governance.

 ### How It Works